Nikelroid/Multi-Modal-Sentiment-Classification/Phase-1/README-PHASE1-PART2.md

 <div>
-<h1>Phase 1 - Phase 2 : Facial Expression Prediction Model Training Pipeline</h1>
+<h1>Phase 1 - Phase 2 : Training a Model for Predicting Overall Image Sentiment</h1>
-<p>This Python script orchestrates a comprehensive pipeline for training a facial expression prediction model using the Multi-Scene Character Text Dataset (MSCTD).
-Initially, the script sets up the environment by mounting Google Drive and navigating to the project directory.
-It then proceeds to download and organize the dataset, consisting of images and corresponding textual descriptions, essential for training the model.
-Leveraging the PyTorch library, the script defines a custom dataset class, MSCTD_Dataset, tailored to handle the dataset's structure and facilitate efficient data loading.
-Augmentation techniques such as resizing, normalization, and data shuffling are applied to enhance the dataset's diversity and improve model generalization.
-The pipeline encompasses model training and evaluation stages, employing a pre-trained EfficientNet-B2 architecture fine-tuned for facial expression prediction.
-Throughout training, performance metrics including accuracy and loss are monitored and visualized, enabling insightful analysis of the model's learning dynamics.
-Finally, the script saves the trained model weights for future use, ensuring reproducibility and scalability of the facial expression prediction solution.</p>
+<p>In this initial phase, our objective is to train a model capable of predicting the sentiment of entire images extracted from our dataset, which comprises scenes from movies.
+Specifically, we aim to infer the overall sentiment conveyed by an image by analyzing its visual characteristics, such as its mood and color composition.

+This part of the project focuses on leveraging machine learning techniques to extract meaningful features from the images, which encapsulate the essence of their emotional content.
+We employ image processing methods to capture the dominant mood and color palette of each scene, which serve as indicative cues for the underlying sentiment.

+The README provides detailed insights into the data preprocessing steps involved, including image loading and feature extraction.
+Additionally, it outlines the architecture and training procedure of the model tasked with predicting the overall sentiment of images.
+By following the instructions laid out in the README, users can gain a thorough understanding of how we preprocess the data and train the sentiment prediction model.

+Ultimately, this phase sets the foundation for subsequent stages of the project, where we delve deeper into analyzing finer-grained aspects of visual data, such as facial expressions, to enhance the accuracy and granularity of sentiment prediction.</p>
 </div>